Airline Safety Rates

 To ensure SkyWest aircraft operate at the highest level, SkyWest mechanics must be A&P (Airframe and Powerplant) certified.
 Each maintenance professional also recieves thorough, ongoing training to ensure they remain current on the industry's best practices.

 Every SkyWest aircraft meets or exceeds all Federal Aviation Administration and manufacturer maintenance requirements.
 All mechanical parts are consistently inspected for proper function and the aircraft itself is inspected for structural integrity on a regular and continuing cycle.

 SkyWest is focused on remaining at the forefront of aviation safety and is one of the primary reasons we are implementing a Safety Management System (SMS).
-Our SMS includes a a variety of programs to identify, address and prevent potential problems.
-Current safety programs at SkyWest include the Aviation Safety Action Program, Flight Operational Quality Assurance and Safety Management Systems.
+Our SMS includes a a variety of programs that are designed to identify, address and prevent potential problems.
+Current safety programs at SkyWest include the Aviation Safety Action Program (ASAP), Flight Operational Quality Assurance (FOQA) and Safety Concern Reporting (SCR).